mjawwad19/00-MKS21X-demorepo1/issues_with_atom.md

 __the problem:__

-The atom command does not exist, and/or  not found in bash or cmd. yes, I looked up and added in path for system enviromental variables C:.... atom/bin
+The atom command does not exist, and/or  not found in bash or cmd, even though there is a path for system enviromental variables C:.... atom/bin

 __The fix:__
 1) open terminal